EngelLabs/engel-master/README.md

 # Intro bullshit
-Hi.
-This is an archived project that I've spent *a lot* of time on (without accomplishing much).
-I like finding random open source code online (I find them intriguing and even educational) and so I'm just making this repository public.
+Hi :D

 # Ok well what is it
 A Discord bot.
-A very *very* incomplete one at that.
+A very *very* incomplete and in-progress one at that.
 I am not going to offer any explanation.
 I know, I suck.

 # Setting it up
 - You should have [NodeJS](https://nodejs.org/en/download/) set up.
 I used v17.6.0 for this project and can't verify whether any other versions are compatible.